 Because mumps is caused by a virus, it cannot be treated with antibiotics.

 At home, monitor and keep track of your child's temperature.
 You can use nonaspirin fever medications such as acetaminophen or ibuprofen to bring down a fever.
 These medicines will also help relieve pain in the swollen parotid glands.
-Unless instructed by the doctor, aspirin should not be used in children with viral illnesses because its use in such cases has been associated with the development of Reye syndrome, which can lead to liver failure and death.
+Aspirin should not be used in children with viral illnesses because its use in such cases has been associated with the development of Reye syndrome, which can lead to liver failure and death.

-You can also soothe the swollen parotid glands with either warm or cool packs.
-Serve a soft, bland diet that does not require a lot of chewing and encourage your child to drink plenty of fluids.
+Serve a soft, bland diet that does not require a lot of chewing, and encourage your child to drink plenty of fluids.
 Avoid serving tart or acidic fruit juices (like orange juice, grapefruit juice, or lemonade) that make parotid pain worse.
 Water, decaffeinated soft drinks, and tea are better tolerated.

-When mumps involves the testicles, the doctor may prescribe stronger medications for pain and swelling and provide instructions on how to apply warm or cool packs to soothe the area and how to provide extra support for the testicles.
+When mumps involves the testicles, the doctor may prescribe stronger medications for pain and swelling.

 A child with mumps doesn't need to stay in bed, but may play quietly.
 Ask your doctor about the best time for your child to return to school.